-On July 23, 2021, we announced that Alzamend received positive toxicology results for AL002 in a good laboratory practices ("GLP") toxicology study using a transgenic mouse model of Alzheimer's.
+On July 23, 2021, we announced that Alzamend received positive toxicology results for ALZN002 in a good laboratory practices ("GLP") toxicology study using a transgenic mouse model of Alzheimer's.
 The study was conducted by Charles River Laboratories.
-AL002 is a patented method using a mutant-peptide sensitized cell as a cell-based therapeutic vaccine that seeks to restore the ability of a patient's immunological system to combat Alzheimer's.
+ALZN002 is a patented method using a mutant-peptide sensitized cell as a cell-based therapeutic vaccine that seeks to restore the ability of a patient's immunological system to combat Alzheimer's.

-A five-dose GLP study with AL002-sensitized cells was completed using a transgenic (or genetically modified) mouse model of Alzheimer's to investigate the tolerability of AL002.
+A five-dose GLP study with ALZN002-sensitized cells was completed using a transgenic mouse model of Alzheimer's to investigate the tolerability of ALZN002.
 Single injections were administered on days 1, 30, 50, 70, and 90.
-The mice were evaluated for potential toxicity and reversibility of any findings at 75 and 90 days after dosing.
+The mice were evaluated for potential toxicity and reversibility of any findings at 75 and 90 days after the final dosing.

-Histopathology results demonstrate that there was no indication of T-cell infiltration or meningoencephalitis suggesting that AL002 therapy is safe and tolerable as there were no adverse findings over a 90-day period and 90 days after the last dose.
+Histopathology results demonstrate that there was no indication of T-cell infiltration or meningoencephalitis, which suggests that ALZN002 therapy is safe and tolerable as there were no adverse findings over a 90-day period and 90 days after the last dose.
 There were no treatment-related mortalities or reports of adverse effects on clinical observations, body weight parameters, organ weight parameters, clinical pathology parameters, gross pathology observations, or histopathologic observations during the main study or the recovery phase.

 Modified cell therapies, especially DCs, may provide a safer and more patient-specific active immunization.
 Ex-vivo modification of DCs as a modality of treatment has been previously used in oncological therapeutics.
 It has been shown to be relatively safe and capable of engaging the immune system to attack the target tissues with success.
 Its use in Alzheimer's therapeutics is relatively recent.

-We are proposing to conduct a first-in-human Phase I/II study of autologous DC, pulsed with a modified $A\beta$ epitope.
-Preclinical work supports that it is associated with positive anti-inflammatory response and a decrease in brain amyloid contents.
-We anticipate submitting an IND to initiate a Phase I/II study for AL002 in September 2022.
+Phase I/II Study